tytydraco/yessleep/out/I_was_held_hostage_over_Christmas_I_will_never_recover.md

 For the fourth time in an hour, I witnessed a death that was far less dignified than I would have believed.
 Her jaw flapped, one leg jittered, and more blood poured from her skull crater than I thought a person could hold.
 She foamed at the mouth and vomited while pissing and shitting.

 The kids in the park screamed.
+I marveled, distantly, at the years of therapy that would inevitably spawn from this brief moment.
+We suffer because we want to believe that life isn’t fragile.

-Her eyes stayed open the whole time.
+The blonde woman’s eyes stayed open the whole time.
 When they finished twitching, they were staring at me.

 -------